Sempervivum arachnoideum L.

-Relatively easy to grow in a container or in the rock garden, scree bed, wall crevice, trough or alpine house.
-It is ideal in so many ways, as it quickly starts to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
+Relatively easy to grow in a container or the rock garden, scree bed, wall crevice, trough, or alpine house.
+It is ideal in so many ways, as it quickly starts to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
 After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.

 Plant in a well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.